noahdixon/toystore/docs/DesignDoc.md

 #### LRU Cache

-As stated above, the Frontend Service contains a custom `LRUCache` which employs the Least Recently Used eviction policy to increase product query latency.
+As stated above, the Gateway Service contains a custom `LRUCache` which employs the Least Recently Used eviction policy to increase product query latency.
 The cache is implemented using java's built-in HashMap for constant time lookups and a custom queue data structure, `LRUQueue`, to maintain the least recently used order.
 The queue is implemented as a doubly linked-list of `LRUNode`'s, which